November 21, 2019

-'Tis the season!
-No, we’re not talking about the upcoming festive season but about a beloved allergic rhinitis also known as hay fever.
+‘Tis the season!
+No, we’re not talking about the upcoming festive season but about beloved allergic rhinitis also known as hay fever.
 However, just because it seems so common these days it doesn’t mean one shouldn’t take their symptoms seriously.

-More often than not, when people mention hay fever they’re referring to seasonal allergies (outdoor grass, tree and weed pollen allergies) Symptoms become more severe during the peak season (from early spring till autumn) and include runny nose, itchy, watery eyes, sneezing, itchy nose or throat and nasal congestion.(Zyrtec.com.au 2016)
+More often than not, when people mention hay fever they’re referring to seasonal allergies (outdoor grass, tree, and weed pollen allergies) Symptoms become more severe during the peak season (from early spring till autumn) and include runny nose, itchy, watery eyes, sneezing, itchy nose or throat and nasal congestion.(Zyrtec.com.au 2016)

-So if you’ve caught yourself experiencing any of the symptoms above you’re probably a part of 21% of Australian population suffering from hay fever.
+So if you’ve caught yourself experiencing any of the symptoms above you’re probably a part of 21% of the Australian population suffering from hay fever.
 (NPS MedicineWise 2019)

 For mild hay fever, an antihistamine may be the only medicine you’ll need.